For Parents

 Subjects: ELA 9, Algebra I, Algebra II, Geometry

-New Jersey Graduation Proficiency Assessment (NJGPA) Grade 11 (Federal/State Requirement)
+New Jersey Graduation Proficiency Assessment (NJGPA) Grade 11 (State Requirement)

 Testing will be scheduled throughout the school day.
 Contact the school for a specific schedule.